Skip to main content

 sudo systemctl status ssh

-If you see "Active: active (running)", then the SSH server has been successfully started.
+If you see “Active: active (running),” then the SSH server has started successfully.

-3.1 Generate SSH Key Pair on the Client
+Generate SSH Key Pair on the Client Side

-Enter the following command to generate a key pair:
+Enter the following command to generate an SSH key pair:

 ssh-keygen

 Follow the prompts.
 The default settings are usually sufficient.
-You can press Enter when prompted for a passphrase to create a passphrase-less key pair.
+When prompted for a passphrase, you can simply press Enter to create a key pair without a password.

 Use the ssh-copy-id command to copy the public key to the server.
 Replace [username] and [server-ip] with your server details.